Via Aemilia: History

 The Romans subjugated the Gauls of the Pianura Padana in a series of hard-fought campaigns in the late 3rd century BC.
 By 220 BC, the Via Flaminia was completed, providing the Romans with ready access to the region.
 However, Roman expansion was delayed for some twenty years by the Second Punic War.
 During the Carthaginian general Hannibal's invasion of Italy (218 BC–203 BC), Roman military control of the Pianura Padana was temporarily overthrown.
 Many of the recently defeated tribes (such as the Insubres and the Boii) rebelled and joined forces with Hannibal in the hope of regaining their independence.

 It was not until 189 BC that the rebel tribes had been pacified sufficiently to allow work on the Via Aemilia to begin.

-The time-tested Roman method of expansion was to build a brand new road straight through the newly conquered territory, and then establish a string of colonies, either of civilian settlers or of military veterans along its route.
+The time-tested Roman method of expansion was to build a road straight through the newly conquered territory, and then establish a string of colonies, either of civilian settlers or of military veterans along its route.
 The settlers would be allocated fertile plots from lands confiscated from the defeated native peoples.
 This was the precise function of the Via Aemilia: its period of construction also saw the foundation of Roman colonies along its whole length at Bononia (Bologna) (founded 189 BC), Mutina (Modena), Regium (Reggio Emilia), and Parma (all founded in 183 BC).

 The Via Emilia as it crosses central Bologna.
 This modern street, known in this stretch as the Via Rizzoli, overlies the old Roman road, which bisected the Roman colony of Bononia.

 Roman bridge over the River Marecchia just outside Ariminum (Rimini), the starting point of the Via Aemilia.
 Today known as the Ponte Tiberio, it was built in 14 AD under Roman emperor Tiberius as part of a major upgrading of the whole Via Aemilia started under his predecessor Augustus.

 The Via Aemilia was completed by, and named after, the Roman consul Marcus Aemilius Lepidus in 187 BC.
 It was built, on elevated embankments, in part, on top of an older road system that linked the Adriatic to the Tyrrhenian Sea.
 The consular road ran, largely in a straight line, 176 Roman miles (260 km) NW from Rimini to its termination at Piacenza, connected pre-existing towns, such as Piacenza, Bologna and Rimini.

 The road ran along the southern edge of the flat Pianura Padana within sight of the northern foothills of Italy's Apennine Mountains, crossing numerous tributary rivers of the Po, notably the Rubicon near Rimini and the River Trebbia near Piacenza.
 In the century following the construction of the Via Aemilia, Piacenza became the key Roman road hub in the pianura padana.
 In 148 BC, the Via Postumia linked Piacenza to Aquileia on the north Adriatic coast.
 In 109 BC, the consul Marcus Aemilius Scaurus completed the Via Aemilia Scaura to Genua (Genoa) and Pisae (Pisa).